segmentio/segment-docs/src/connections/storage/data-lakes/index.md

 Data Lakes infers the data type for the event it receives.
 Data Lakes looks at the group of events received every hour to infer the data type for that event.

 If a bad data type is seen, such as text in place of a number or an incorrectly formatted date, Data Lakes attempts a best effort conversion to cast the field to the target data type.
-Fields that cannot be casted may be dropped.
-There is always the option to correct the data type in the schema to the desired type and perform a replay to ensure no data is lost.
-[Contact us](https://segment.com/help/contact/) if a data type needs to be corrected.
+Fields that cannot be cast may be dropped.
+You can also correct the data type in the schema to the desired type and Replay to ensure no data is lost.
+[Contact Segment Support](https://segment.com/help/contact/) if you find a data type needs to be corrected.

 ## FAQs